ZebGirouard/Angular-review-topics/README.md

 * Remember that order matters for Express routing.
 If you include ``app.use(express.static('public'));`` above a controller action then any file that matches the route in your public file will be served before your controller action.
-* Turn off HTML 5 routing in Angular.
-Don't include
+* Turn off HTML 5 routing in Angular. **DON'T** include
 ```js
     $locationProvider.html5Mode({
       enabled: true,
       requireBase: false
     });
 ```
 Your Angular routes will look like ``/#/cards`` or ``/#/criminals``.
 Using the default routing helps you move faster during prototyping.
-Its not too hard to set up express to use the HTML5 routing, here's a (blog post)[http://www.seankenny.me/blog/2013/08/05/angularjs-in-html5-mode-with-expressjs/] outlining the changes you need for HTML5 routing.
+Its not too hard to set up express to use the HTML5 routing, here's a [blog post](http://www.seankenny.me/blog/2013/08/05/angularjs-in-html5-mode-with-expressjs/) outlining the changes you need for HTML5 routing.

 ## File structure with MEANish apps